 Do you recognize this moment: you are telling a story about the past and someone else says that it never happened like that at all.
 You are convinced though, that you actually experienced this event in the way you just told your friends.
-Crazy, right?
+Are your memories false?

 Misinformation and false memories